Peterson's AP Test Prep:

 - Create a personalized study plan to keep yourself accountable

-- Work through two (2) full-length AP practice tests, with detailed answers and explanations to every question
+- Work through two online (2) full-length AP practice tests, with detailed answers and explanations to every question

 - Take notes on question type and content